melvinkcx/fastapi-events/README.md

                                                    region_name="eu-central-1")])   # registering handler(s)
     ```

 2. Start dispatching events!
-Events will be serialised in JSON by default:
+Events will be serialised into JSON format by default:
     ```python
     ["event name", {"payload": "here is the payload"}]
     ```